-OSSE will use multiple methods for evaluating the outputs, outcomes, and impact of the approaches and evidence-based interventions selected including through centralized SEA data collection and review, the District's research practice partnership, a formal program evaluation for our largest investments, and the requirement of a program evaluation built into LEA and CBO grant requirements.
+OSSE will use multiple methods for evaluating the outputs, outcomes, and impact of the approaches and evidence-based interventions selected including through centralized SEA data collection and review, the ii.
 How the evidence-based interventions will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3.i.-viii.
 When possible, please indicate which data sources the SEA will use to determine the impact of lost instructional time; and